ACCREDITATION STATEMENT AND CREDIT DESIGNATION

 - Address individual needs in compliance with their Continuous Professional Development (CPD) plan.

-- Describe the relationship between fetal and early grown patterns and their consequence on metabolism.
+- Describe the relationship between fetal and early growth patterns and their consequence on metabolism.

-- Discuss the highlights in new parental guidelines.
+- Discuss the highlights of new parenteral guidelines.

 - Discuss new research findings and knowledge in children’s growth.

 - Discuss new research findings and knowledge about the effects of environmental factors on health and growth.

 - Interpret research and clinical interdisciplinary collaborations focusing on nutrition and growth.